 Are your leaders struggling to get results?

 Leadership is a position often earned by competence in non-leadership endeavours e.g. the best engineer gets promoted to Engineering Manager.
 It is little surprise then, that new leaders often struggle to motivate others, clearly articulate a vision or stay out of unnecessary detail (enabling, rather than doing).

-I often see such leaders really struggling.
-Previous to their leadership they had a career marked by excellence, positive feedback and getting ahead faster than their colleagues.
+Previous to their leadership these individuals usually had a career marked by excellence, positive feedback and getting ahead faster than their colleagues.
 Now they are the boss, they are working longer hours, while their results are getting worse.
 Their team is unhappy.
 They don’t know what they don’t know or how to find out.

 It’s not only new leaders than can benefit from Executive Coaching.
 As leaders rise through the organisational hierarchy or move sideways to try other things, they are often requiring different skills, approaches and daily habits.

 Leadership coaching almost always involves some sort of behaviour changes, behaviour changes are hard, regular accountability conversations make them much more likely to happen.
 Coaching leverages something science knows about people, that we often keep promises to others better than ourselves, that routines, structure and external accountability matter, when it comes to any changes.

 Please note this coaching is registered with the Management Capability Development Voucher Fund. find out more by visiting https://covid19.nzte.govt.nz/page/regional-business-partner-network

 The coaching relationship is a partnership with the coach and coachee as equals, working together for shared goals.

 - We begin with a kick-off meeting with the coach, coachee and their manager (or HR representative) to discuss requirements.